Defective Work Equipment Injury Claims How Much Compensation?

 Electrical shocks at work are mostly caused by malfunctioning equipment, failure to wear adequate protective clothing, electrical power running through machines, the poor wiring of the equipment or failure to adhere to the manufacturer’s instructions regarding setup and use of equipment.

-Regardless of how it happened, electric shock may lead to cardiac arrest, disability, death or a number of other injuries including skin burns, neurological damage, kidney failure, muscle tissue damage and cataracts.
+Regardless of how it happened, an electric shock may lead to cardiac arrest, disability, death or a number of other injuries including skin burns, neurological damage, kidney failure, muscle tissue damage and cataracts.

 The question of who is to blame in these circumstances will be important when making a claim.
 If your employer failed to adhere to any of the regulations outlined by the PUWER 1998 of the HSE, it could mean that they were negligent and liable for the accident.
 In addition, if your employer failed to provide adequate protective equipment and clothing that should have protected you from the accident as outlined by the Personal Protective Equipment at Work Regulations of 1992, they could also be held liable for the accident.